The Top 50 Survivor Contestants of All Time

 I wasn’t one of the those people that grew up with Survivor from the beginning of its run of dominance on network television in 2000, but I made up for lost time when I was first exposed to the show.
 I still vividly remember the night I lost my Survivor virginity.
 My parents had stumbled onto it one Thursday evening out of boredom, and were watching it when I walked into the living room.
-It was either the second or third episode of Season 19: Samoa, and the infamous Russell Hantz was in the process of planting his “Russell Seeds” in the minds of his hapless Foa Foa tribe members, easily manipulating each and every one to do as he said while playing them off of one another.
+It was the second episode of Season 19: Samoa, and the infamous Russell Hantz was in the process of planting his “Russell Seeds” in the minds of his hapless Foa Foa tribe members, easily manipulating each and every one to do as he said while playing them off one another.
 “He’s like a little Kingpin!”
 I exclaimed with joy as I watched him work his “Houdini Magic.”
 From that moment I was hooked.
 And I never looked back.

-Since then, watching Survivor has been something of a bonding activity for my family.
-Many days after school, we would come home, whip up some dinner, and watch an episode or two before going on about the rest of our evenings.
-Even to this day, my brother and I watch old seasons, even as we continue to stay updated on the current, Millennials vs. Gen X (with which, I must say, I’m pretty disappointed so far).
 There are so many things to love about Survivor, but I think my favorite is the spirit of competition that the show provides in spades.
 And it’s my love for competition that begets my enthusiasm for lists.
 I love reading and making lists, and it was only a matter of time before I created my first one based around my favorite television show.
 It wasn’t easy, but after several attempts, I have narrowed down my picks for the 50 greatest survivors of all time up to the current season.

 50. Laura Morett